Mat001/ui_python/README.md

     Pull down the hub and node images from docker-hub by running docker-compose,
     (Make sure docker (docker daemon) is running first):
     run `docker-compose up`
-    Nodes (isolated browser VMs) will become activated and registered with the hub.
+    This will activate nodes (isolated browser VMs) and register them with the hub.

 3. ###### Run e2e tests by running tox